 Ignored Context of Financial Dispute:

-Once Guilfoy was arrested, Astle not only didn’t have to pay him the back and current rent she owed him, but she also stayed living in his rental house for over three months, which added another few thousand dollars to what she benefited from Guilfoy’s arrest.
+Once Guilfoy was arrested, Astle not only didn’t pay him the back and current rent she owed him, but she also stayed living in his rental house for over three months, which added another few thousand dollars to what she benefited from Guilfoy’s arrest.
+She also stole items from the house and left trash and feces in the attic and all around the house, leaving all doors open when she left in June 2009, when Tim was legally finally able to evict her.
+All the police reports are false in reporting that she moved out by April 2009.

 Failure to Interview Timothy Guilfoy